What Is Raynaud's Phenomenon?

 - Avoid medications like pseudoephedrine, oral contraceptives, and beta blockers.

-- Supplements that can relieve Raynaud's are Evening primrose oil and fish oil taken over a 6 week period.
+- Supplements that can relieve Raynaud's are Evening primrose oil and fish oil taken over six weeks.

 - Aerobic and cardio exercise has been found to relieve symptoms.